qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 If you got the  error message above, it's likely due to the fact that you ran ``rosinit`` in MATLAB before you started the simulator (accessing the simulator in MATLAB is described in a later section of this document).

-To fix this error, go to where you are running MATLAB and type ``rosshutdown`` into the MATALB command window.
+To fix this error, go to where you are running MATLAB and type ``rosshutdown`` into the MATLAB command window.
 You should now be able to start the simulator using the procedure earlier in this section.

 #### Can't Start QEA Robot Software (even though it ran before)